particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 The STUSB4500 USB PD controller has three connections, however they are not frequently needed and are hard to access on the B-SoM.

-Two of the pins are NFC pins on the B-SoM.
-They can be converted from NFC Tag to GPIO, but doing so requires changing the UICR bytes in the nRF52840 configuration flash and rebooting the MCU.
-After that, the pins will remain as GPIO.

 {{!-- BEGIN do not edit content below, it is automatically generated 3f9e11ff-5582-435d-af08-5e087b63414b --}}

 | Module Pin | Pin Name | Schematic net | MCU direction | Description |